Chares Of Lindos – A Rhodian Sculptor

 Like I say, over time things start to become myth.
 Evidence fades away and we are left with legends and tales.

-Whatever is said though, his talent cannot be taken away from him.
-He created work that will be remembered long into the future.
+However people may speak of him, Chares’ talent remains undeniable.
+He created work that is to be remembered well into the future.
 He created one of The Seven Wonders Of The Ancient World.

 What are your opinions on Chares and his creation?